 In light of the involvement of the Sponsor, our officers and directors with other businesses, we may decide to acquire one or more businesses owned by the Sponsor or any of the related companies, or its or their officers or directors, or make the acquisition through a joint venture or other form of shared ownership with the Sponsor or any of the related companies, or its or their officer or directors.
 Any such parties may co-invest with us in the target business at the time of our initial business combination, or we could raise additional proceeds to complete the acquisition by making a future issuance to any such parties, which may give rise to certain conflicts of interest.
 Our directors and officers also serve as officers and board members for other entities, including, without limitation, those described under the section entitled "Directors, Executive Officers and Corporate Governance" Such entities may compete with us for business combination opportunities.
-The Sponsor, our officers and directors are not currently aware of any specific opportunities for us to consummate our initial business combination with any entities with which they are affiliated, and there have been no preliminary discussions concerning an initial business combination with any such entity or entities.
-Although we will not be specifically focusing on, or targeting, any transaction with any affiliated entities, we would pursue such a transaction if we determined that such affiliated entity met our criteria for an initial business combination as set forth in the section our disinterested directors.
-Despite our agreement to obtain an opinion from an independent investment banking firm or another independent entity that commonly renders valuation opinions, regarding the fairness to our stockholders from a financial point of view of a business combination with one or more businesses owned by the Sponsor or any related companies, or its or their officers or directors or existing holders, potential conflicts of interest still may exist and,
+The Sponsor, our officers and directors are not currently aware of any specific opportunities for us to consummate our initial business combination with any entities.
+Although we will not be specifically focusing on, or targeting, any transaction with any affiliated entities, we would pursue such a transaction if we determined that such affiliated entity met our criteria for an initial business combination as set forth in the section entitled "Business - Selection of a Target Business and Structuring of our Initial Business Combination" and such transaction with any endities to obtain an opinion from an independent investment banking firm or another independent entity that commonly renders valuation opinions, regarding the fairness to our stockholders from a financial point of view of a business combination with one or more businesses owned by the Sponsor or any related companies, or its or their officers or directors or existing holders, potential conflicts of interest still may exist and, as a result, the terms of the business combination may not be